 Spread 1/2 cup of the sauce in the bottom of the prepared baking dish.
 Arrange half of the eggplant slices over the sauce, overlapping slightly.
 Spoon 1 cup of the remaining sauce over the eggplant and sprinkle with half of the package of cheese.
 Add a layer of the remaining eggplant slices and top with the remaining sauce and cheese.
 Cover the dish with foil and bake until the sauce bubbles, about 25 to 30 minutes.

 Makes 6 servings and each serving is less than 200 calories.

 Another Way to Use this Versatile Vegetable

 One of my daughters-in-law is crazy about eggplant, so I try to come up with numerous dishes that fit different occasions for when she visits.
 The following recipe for Eggplant Rolls ( Eggplant Rollatini) is an excellent appetizer dish.
-Some chefs do not peel eggplant for this dish, but I prefer eggplant without the peel becauset is more tender without the peel.
+Some chefs do not peel eggplant for this dish, but I prefer peeled eggplant because the dish will be more tender without the peel.